 Target 550 News

-We hope to see you there.
+Come see us if you can.
 We are honored.

 September 24, 2013.
 News from Rat: The Treit and Davenport streamliner will be running at

 World of Speed, (rained out) World Finals (rained out) and tentatively at

 That one got rained out, too.
 What a miserable salt season.
 But just wait 'til next year!

 September 7, 2013.
 News from Freud: We got rained out at World of Speed but if we actually have the weather reprieve that is expected,

 the Treit and Davenport streamliner will be running at Mike Cook's Shootout, September 12-16, 2013.

 Testing of various systems and seat time will be available at this meet and there is nowhere else that we can accomplish this.
 We hope to see you there.